ZhanYang-nwpu/PE-RSITR/README.md

 ```

 ## Acknowledgments
-Our DIOR-RSVG is constructed based on the [DIOR](http://www.escience.cn/people/JunweiHan/DIOR.html) remote sensing image dataset.
-We thank to the authors for releasing the dataset.
-Part of our code is borrowed from [TransVG](https://github.com/djiajunustc/TransVG).
-We thank to the authors for releasing codes.
+We benchmark extensive state-of-the-art PETL methods on the PE-RSITR task.
+We thank to the authors for releasing source codes.
 I would like to thank Xiong zhitong and Yuan yuan for helping the manuscript.
 I also thank the School of Artificial Intelligence, OPtics, and ElectroNics (iOPEN), Northwestern Polytechnical University for supporting this work.